 - Clonidine: This is used to treat clients that are addicted to opioids, alcohol, and sometimes stimulants.
 Clonidine is prescribed in a patch or pills and can reduce the signs of withdrawal symptoms such as agitation, anger, anxiety, cravings, depression, fever, headaches, and more.

 - Suboxone: Suboxone is also used to treat opioid addiction.
-It contains naloxone and buprenorphine which are both used to block any euphoric feelings caused from taking opioids.
+It contains naloxone and buprenorphine, which are both used to block any euphoric feelings caused by taking opioids.
 Any uncomfortable symptoms that are typically experienced during opioid withdrawal are prevented.
-As with any other drug, if abused or taken improperly suboxone can be highly addictive.
+As with any other drug, if abused or taken improperly, suboxone can be highly addictive.
 Generally, doctors taper down suboxone use until the client is fully detoxed.

 Is It Dangerous to Take Medication for Addiction Treatment?

-Our New Jersey Medical Addiction Treatment Professionals Can Help You on Your Road to Addiction Recovery
+Our Professionals Offering Medical Addiction Treatment in Berlin, NJ, Can Help You on Your Road to Addiction Recovery

-At Liberty Wellness in Berlin, NJ, we are dedicated to providing our clients with the right medical treatment options to fit their needs.
-We have dedicated addiction professionals that assess each individual to ensure they are provided with the best medical treatment for them.
-Don’t wait to take the first steps towards a more fulfilling life, call or contact us now to schedule a confidential, personal tour and consultation.
-Start your road to recovery today.
+At Liberty Wellness in Berlin, NJ, we are dedicated to providing our clients with the right medical treatment options to fit their needs, whether they’re from Connecticut or West Virginia, or right here in the Garden State.
+We have dedicated addiction professionals who assess each individual to ensure they are provided with the best medical treatment.